Unconditionally Long-Time Stable Variable-Step Second-Order ETD Schemes for the 2D Periodic Incompressible NSE: Introduction

 A fundamental qualitative property of the NSE is the \emph{uniform-in-time boundedness} of solutions in the energy norm.
 In particular, when the external forcing is uniformly bounded in $L^2$, the velocity field admits a global-in-time $L^2$ bound, independent of whether the flow exhibits laminar, chaotic, or turbulent behavior \cite{frisch1995turbulence,constantin1988navier,foias2001navier,majda2006nonlinear,temam2012infinite}.
-This property underpins much of the modern mathematical theory of fluid dynamics and plays a central role in the analysis of long-time behavior, including the existence of absorbing sets, global attractors, and invariant measures.
+In two dimensions, an analogous uniform-in-time bound holds for the enstrophy—the $L^2$ norm of the vorticity field \cite{constantin1988navier, temam2012infinite}.
+These uniform estimates not only underpin the mathematical foundation of modern fluid dynamics—guaranteeing the existence of absorbing sets, global attractors, and invariant measures—but they also impose a strict physical mandate on numerical algorithms.

-Accurate numerical approximation of the NSE over long time intervals is essential in many applications, particularly when one is interested in the \emph{climate} of the model, such as long-time statistical quantities, time-averaged observables, or asymptotic regimes, rather than short-time transient dynamics.
+Accurate numerical approximation of the NSE over long time intervals is essential in many applications, particularly when one is interested in the statistical \emph{climate} of the model, such as long-time statistical quantities, time-averaged observables, or asymptotic regimes, rather than short-time transient dynamics.
 For such purposes, it is highly desirable that numerical schemes inherit the uniform-in-time boundedness of the continuous system, that is, they are \emph{long-time structure preserving}.
 Numerical methods that fail to maintain this fundamental stability property may exhibit artificial energy growth, spurious numerical instabilities, or incorrect long-time statistics, even if they are formally consistent and stable over finite time intervals.

 Beyond long-time stability, higher-order time integration schemes are also highly desirable, as they allow relatively large time steps while maintaining a prescribed error tolerance.
 Moreover, variable time-stepping strategies are essential for enhancing computational efficiency, enabling the use of larger time steps during slow temporal evolution and smaller steps when rapid dynamics are present.